rileytinianov/rileytinianov.github.io/_projects/Capstone Project/index.md

 ---
 layout: post
-title: project title
+title: Cause-and-Effect Vehicle
-description:  short description of the project
+description:  I designed a Cause-and-Effect vehicle to be used by children with Cerebral Palsy in physical therapy settings.
+I led the design and manufacturing for the chassis, drivetrain, and electronic hardware.
+This was my senior Capstone project.
 skills:
+- Solidworks
+- Structural analysis
+- GD&T
+- System Integration
+- PCB Design
-- skill 1
+- Soldering
-- skill 2
+- CNC
-main-image: /project.webp
+main-image: /Capstone_Front_Image.jpg
 ---